How do I care for kittens?

 At 7 weeks old, kittens should be completely weaned on wet food and be able to take care of themselves pretty well.

-Their eyes should still be transition to their permanent adult color, but some may still retain remnants of their blue color.
+Their eyes should still be transitioning to their permanent adult color, but some may still retain remnants of their blue color.
 Checking a kitten’s eye color is actually a quick way to determine their age!
 Kittens with green, yellow, or grey eyes are probably older than 7 weeks old.

 Feeding schedule: Allow them access to wet food and water at all times if they are already weaned.